nixos-asia/website/en/haskell-rust-ffi.md

 {#rust-lib}
 ## Create a Rust Library

 The template we've initialized is a binary project, but we need a library project.
 The library should export a function callable from Haskell.
 For simplicity, let's export a function named `hello` that returns a `C-style string`.
-To do so, create a new file named `src/lib.rs` with the following contents:
+To do so, create a new file named `src/lib.rs` with the following contents and `git add src/lib.rs`:

 [[haskell-rust-ffi/lib.rs]]
 ![[haskell-rust-ffi/lib.rs]]